damircolak/react-native/docs/State.md

 State works the same way as it does in React, so for more details on handling state, you can look at the [React.Component API](https://facebook.github.io/react/docs/component-api.html).
 At this point, you might be annoyed that most of our examples so far use boring default black text.
 To make things more beautiful, you will have to [learn about Style](docs/style.html).

+Do ignore this page, the example simply does not work.